 The bottom line is simple.
 If you are not able to get things right in a manner that leads to net investment gains, then you are better off with a buy-and-hold investment strategy.

 In reality, gold bugs are not offering legitimate predictions.
 They are trying to create a self-fulfilling prophecy.
 You see, because there is no way to value gold using accepted forms of valuation, the price is determined solely by perceived value, which is itself based on the anticipation of price appreciation.
 So if all of the gold bugs keep telling you that gold will reach $5000 or even $10,000 all while creating doomsday scenarios, it just might reach $5000, but only if YOU make it happen.
 That’s not investing.
 It’s speculating because such price levels are not sustainable, nor are they based on valid economic fundamentals.

 In practice, many gold bugs are involved in what I feel resembles penny stock pump-and-dump scams.
 You’re probably familiar with how these scams work.
-I see them almost everyday.
+I see them almost every day.
 A wave of propaganda is pumped out to unsophisticated investors who believe the hype and exaggerations by stock promoters.
 And while these worthless stocks sometimes rise substantially in price, the party usually ends without warning, leaving most people stuck holding the bag after it has emptied.
-One invariable characteristic of these scams is that the promoters never discuss the risk.
+One invariable characteristic of these scams is that the promoters never discuss the risks.

 Tens of thousands of individuals and hundreds of gold dealers are involved in the movement to pump up the price gold because their bank accounts swell as more people buy it.
 But one does not need to be a gold dealer in order to cash in on this gravy train.
 In many cases, just being a gold hack can make you a good deal of money in the form of gold ads on websites.